cornerstonejs/cornerstone3D/WSI Notes.md

 Another solution here is to add better blocked encoding to the HTJ2K encoder to allow decoding of sub-resolution blocks to have teh decoding natively use map fragmented image data.
    * The estimate on this would be 2 weeks to encode HTJ2K into the WSI format

+8a.
+Support for multiple focal depths ("volume" in WSI terms, but only shown as a stack of WSI images)
+   * Idea is to treat each focal depth as an additional stack of images, all based on a single one of them
+   * Estimate: 1 week

+8b.
+Support multiple colour channels (eg fluoroscopy and multi-wavelength measurements)
+   * Idea is to treat similar to focal depth, but allow mixing
+   * Estimate: 2 weeks

-Base estimate: 16 weeks
+Base estimate: 16 weeks, not including:
- + 5 weeks for labelmap segmentation
+ * 5 weeks for labelmap segmentation
- + various for WSI encoder
+ * various for WSI encoder
+ * 3 for multi color channels
+ * Saving/loading of CS3D annotations on the WSI viewport
+ * Volumetric reconstruction of WSI data